1. Planning Counter/One-Stop Shop

-The Planning Counter is your first contact with the Planning Division.
-Here you can visit with a planner or call to get information and guidance on your project.
-The Planning Counter is part of the One-Stop Shop.
-The One-Stop Shop is the place where all development related questions can be answered.
+The Planning Counter is your first contact with the Planning Division, here you can meet with a planner or call to get information and guidance on your project.
+The Planning Counter is part of the One-Stop Shop, where all development related questions can be answered.
 Salt Lake City established the One-Stop Shop staffed by city planners and building code examiners to provide a single point of contact for information on new development within the city.
-Walk-in customers are welcome Monday through Friday from 7:30 am to 4:30 pm except Wednesdays when the doors open at 9:00 am.

 City & County Building, Room 215